arcxp-ce-support/Fusion-Training-User-Stories/documentation/utilities.md

 ## feeds-xml-output

 By default PageBuilder generates html output.
-To generate xml output an new outputType must be created.
+To generate xml output a new outputType must be created.
 The outputType expects an object and uses the xmlbuilder2 module to convert it to xml.
-In the skeleton repo the feeds-xml-output package has already been [added](./output-types.md).
+In the skeleton repo the feeds-xml-output package has already been [added](./output-types.md) and the output-type configured.
+By including the parameter `?outputType=xml` in all feeds requests tells fusion to use the xml output-type.